20urc3/Talks/Articles/LIB_HARNESS_GUIDE/README.md

 - Listing interesting functions.
 - Write a harness.
 - Write specifics harness.
-- Gather a corpus.
-- Running the fuzzing campaign.
-- Triage results.

 # Instrumenting the library
 Instrumentation refers to the process of modifying a program's binary or source code to insert additional tracking and monitoring code that helps the fuzzer collect meaningful coverage information and guide the fuzzing process.
 This instrumentation allows AFL++ to understand which code paths are being executed during fuzzing, enabling more intelligent and efficient exploration of the program's potential execution paths.

 If you instrument with **LTO mode** (**afl-clang-fast/afl-clang-lto**), the following options are available: